mahmud1rahman/travel-site/README.md

 ## Git/GitHub

-- to work with GIT:
+-To work with GIT:
-working on branch: git branch (name of the branch ) git check out (to start on that branch )
+-Working on branch: git branch (name of the branch ) -git checkout (to start on that branch ),
--to merge into master
+-to merge into master:
-first follow the add/commit,
+-first follow the add/commit,
-then git checkout to Master
+-then git checkout to Master
-git merge (the branch name )
+-git merge (the branch name ).